Outdoor Socket Installation Cost

 Get Prices

-How Much Does It Cost to Fit an Outside Socket?
+How Much Does It Cost To Install an Outside Socket?

 The average cost of fitting a single outside socket is £60 to £275, or for an outside double socket, £60 to £290.
 The cost would be about £115 to £255 for a socket with a timer or £55 to £285 for an RCD outdoor socket.